nadiamariduena/database-lessons/intro-Mongo2/README.md

 </ul>

-### go to the mongo compass and create the database for the employees with the respective collection
+## go to the mongo compass

+### create the database for the employees with the respective collection.

 ![preview2](./img/img2.jpg)